2026 United States House of Representatives elections in Texas

-The 2026 United States House of Representatives elections in Texas will be held on November 3, 2026, to elect the thirty-eight U.S. representatives from the State of Texas, one from all thirty eight of the state's congressional districts.
+The 2026 United States House of Representatives elections in Texas will be held on November 3, 2026, to elect the thirty-eight U.S. representatives from the state of Texas, one from each of the state's thirty-eight congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on an undetermined date.
+The primary elections took place on March 3, 2026, and in races where no candidate receives over 50% in a primary, runoff elections took place on May 26.

 Redistricting

-On July 9, 2025, the Texas State Government announced that during a planned Special Session on July 21 of this year, it will tackle mid-decade redistricting.
-This has been pushed privately by the White House to help Republicans keep control of the House in 2026 and critics have labeled it gerrymander.
+On July 9, 2025, the Texas state government announced that during a planned special session on July 21 of that year, it would tackle mid-decade redistricting.
+This had been pushed privately by the White House to help Republicans keep control of the House in 2026, and critics have labeled it a gerrymander.

-On August 20, 2025, the Texas State House passed congressional maps that would target five Democratic-held seats.
+On August 20, 2025, the Texas House passed congressional maps that would target five Democratic-held seats.
 The vote was 88–52, a party-line vote.
 The new map changes the territory of Democratic representatives Marc Veasey, Vicente Gonzalez, Lloyd Doggett, Julie Johnson, and Al Green.
-On August 23, 2025, the Texas State Senate passed the map with a vote 18–8.
+On August 23, 2025, the Texas Senate passed the map with a vote 18–8.
 Governor Greg Abbott has signed the map into law, and therefore will be the active map used in the 2026 House elections in Texas.

-On November 18, 2025, a federal court blocked Texas from using its newly drawn congressional map in next year’s midterms, ruling that the map is likely an unconstitutional "racial gerrymander".
+On November 18, 2025, a federal court blocked Texas from using its newly drawn congressional map in the 2026 midterms, ruling that the map is likely an unconstitutional "racial gerrymander".
+Three days later on November 21, Supreme Court Justice Samuel Alito granted the request by the state to pause the court's ruling that reverts the election back to using the maps drawn in 2021 until the full Supreme Court of the United States could make a decision.
+On December 4, the Supreme Court ruled that Texas can use the new map in the 2026 midterm elections, striking down the lower court's ruling.